hhimanshu/typescript-cdk-samples/lambda/1_lambda_without_repos/README.md

 cdk synth
 ```
 This creates the CloudFormation template in a directory called `cdk.out`.
 Depending on how many stacks you have, you will find multiple `<stackname>.template.json`.
+> Remember to call this command every time you make changes in your stack to generate the latest template.json file

 For example
 ```shell